 Yet Cumming was there anyway.
 Despite what the moderator said, he believed it was possible—even important—for evangelicals to participate in interfaith dialogue without losing any of their passionate commitment to the truth of the Bible.

 The Muslim scholars, reassured, sat back down.
 And the conversation continued.
 It continues still.
 That conference was nearly two decades ago, and Cumming has remained engaged in interfaith dialogue.
 He has dedicated the second half of his Christian ministry to maintaining respectful dialogue with Muslims and overcoming stereotypes between Christians and Muslims while remaining as passionate as ever about bearing witness to his faith in Christ.
 Cumming didn’t always think this way.
 He had to be converted to the possibility of interfaith dialogue.
 At first he thought it was just…

-This article was originally published at Christianity Today, on August 5, 2020.
-Please click here to read the full text.
+This article was first published in the July/August print edition of Christianity Today.
+Please click here to read the full article.